 B-30-80 Public Review of Agendas.
-Agendas for regularly scheduled meetings of the Board shall be posted conspicuously outside the District's front gate and on the District website in accordance with the Ralph M. Brown Act (California Government Code §54950 through §54926) at least seventy-two (72) hours prior to the meeting.
+Agendas for regularly scheduled meetings of the Board shall be posted conspicuously at the District's Administrative office bulletin board and on the District website in accordance with the Ralph M. Brown Act (California Government Code §54950 through §54926) at least seventy-two (72) hours prior to the meeting.
 Agendas for special meetings shall be posted similarly at least twenty-four (24 hours) prior to the meeting.

-Resolution No. 2009-1872 Date Approved: July 9, 2009 President of the Board Supersedes:
+Resolution No. 2022-2251 Date Approved: April 21, 2022 President of the Board Last Reviewed: April 21, 2022